-With the start of the season quickly approaching, it is important that all members read and familiarize themselves with the Code of Conduct Policy.
-MSC has a zero tolerance in regard to members not adhering to the Code of Conduct policy set forth by CJSA SWD (governing body) and the MSC Club.
+Monroe Soccer Club is dedicated to providing a fun, learning environment for all players looking to enhance their soccer skills.
+We want to everyone to have a positive experience watching their children play.
+That being said, it is important that all members read and follow the Code of Conduct Policy.
+MSC has a zero tolerance in regard to members not adhering to the Code of Conduct policy set forth by CJSA SWD (governing body) and the Monroe Soccer Club.

-Please take the time to read the below CJSA SWD and the attached MSC policies ( MSC Code of Conduct ).
+Please take the time to read the below CJSA SWD and the MSC policies ( MSC Code of Conduct ).
 It is important to understand that when CJSA SWD is involved with addressing any discipline infractions, it will become a reported event with the Connecticut Junior Soccer Association commissioning body in which that board can impose additional suspensions and sanctions beyond MSC recommendations.
 All games and tournaments that MSC participate in are CJSA sanctioned.
-Also, please remember there is no alcohol to be present at any MSC player event and there is no smoking allowed on the parents sideline.

 24 Hour Rule - Both Players and Parents should adhere to the 24 hour rule: any player or parent/guardian who is upset with a coach, for any reason, should wait 24 hours before approaching any coach or board member with complaints.
 This rule is intended to let parents and coaches have a cooling/calming down period.
 After that time, the first thing to do is to discuss the problem with a team manager, if necessary, the coach and/or board.
 It is the board’s opinion that, after waiting the required period of time, everyone will be able the discuss any problem in a calmer, more professional manner.